bunkeak/my-jekyll-website/_posts/2022-10-29-self-made-food.md

 ---
 title:  "More Self-made Food in October"
 categories: jekyll update
-permalink: more-time-outside.html
+permalink: more-self-made-food.html
 sidebar: mydoc_sidebar
 tags: [news]
 ---

-## Spend more Time Outside in June
+## More Self-made Food in October

-We do spend more time outside and the best things are just being in nature, when there is effort made that it is entertaining to spend time there.
-That is an example of a really nice playground in the area, close to a small creek.
+It is that time of the year when the leafs are falling and we do spend more time inside.
+Autumn started, orange seems to be everywhere and I am suddenly happier.

+Grillen

+Waffeln

+Curry

+{% include image.html file="PXL_20220917_085012970.jpg" alt="" caption="" %}

+Emma does bread quite frequently

-{% include image.html file="IMG_20220514_191741.jpg" alt="Playground with water with ducks nearby." caption="Playground example, nature at its best." %}
+{% include image.html file="PXL_20221001_153415972.jpg" alt="" caption="" %}

-birthday screenshot

-some event elsewhere
+On my side, I started with pumpkinsoup.

 {% include links.html %}